foundersandcoders/coursebook/src/workshops/server-side-forms/index.md

 1. `npm install` to install the dependencies
 1. `npm run dev` to start the server with [nodemon](https://github.com/remy/nodemon#nodemon).
 This is a helper that auto-restarts your server when you save changes

 Before we get stuck into forms lets practice our Express basics.
 Open `workshop/server.js` in your editor.
 You should see a server that listens on port `3333`.
-There's also an array of objects containing data about different dogs.
+There's also an object containing data about different dogs imported from `dogs.js`.

 ### Challenge 1: server setup